 While supported by only a tiny fraction of the Ukrainian (2.15% in Ukraine, less in Russia) and Russian populations, fascists played a role on both sides, although substantially more fought for Ukraine than Russia.
 Some Ukrainians who had fled to the West (in particular to Canada) after WWII glorified their ancestors and promoted nationalist ideals even as they participated in otherwise liberal immigrant patronage networks.
 As they returned home after the fall of communism, they brought back not just the old ideology, but also new rightist cultural elements and ideological precepts.
 The metal genre of music as well as North American White nationalist texts such as those of William Pierce meshed with the growing football hooligan, neopagan, and gym scenes to create a vibrant fascist movement.

 Communism, while less popular among younger age cohorts, was seen as vindicated by many middle aged and elderly people in the Donbass.
 The impoverishment of the masses contrasted strongly with the tremendous wealth held by the post-independence oligarchs.
-A popular revival of heterodox communist thought influenced many, including the pro-Russian National Bolsheviks who sent a contingent of fighters to the Donbass in 2014.
+A popular revival of heterodox communist thought influenced many, including the pro-Russian National Bolsheviks and Essence of Time who sent contingents of fighters to the Donbass in 2014.